How to Download Files Safely from the Internet

 An example of an official source would be looking for the best antivirus programs, deciding you want to learn more about Norton, and then going to the actual Norton site to download the software.

 Of course, it’s not always dangerous to use a third-party source.
 Many sites that host downloads are safe and don’t have malware.
-Some third-party sites that are commonly used to download software include:
+Some third-party websites that are commonly used to download software include:

 If you can’t download from an official source, you can use a third-party site.
 But make sure you verify its trustworthiness: